-shifting: Reverse to Park
+Shifting: Reverse to Park

 - 1. Return the throttle lever to the closed position and stop the ATV completely. - 2.
-Apply the rear brake pedal, Shift from reverse to park by moving the gear selection along the shift guide.
+Apply the united brake pedal. - 3.
+Shift from reverse to park by moving the gear selection along the shift guide.

-• HAULING CARGO
+HAULING CARGO

-Overloading the vehicle or carrying or towing cargo improperly can alter vehicle handling and may cause loss of control or brake instability.
+Overloading the vehicle, carrying or towing cargo improperly, can alter vehicle handling and may cause loss of control or brake instability.
 Always follow these precautions when hauling cargo:

-- Never exceed the stated load capacity for this vehicle. - Reduce speed. - When operating over rough or hilly terrain, reduce speed and cargo to maintain stable driving conditions. - Weight distribution in the rear rack should be as far forward and as low as possible.
+- Never exceed the stated load capacity for this vehicle. - Reduce speed. - When operating over rough or hilly terrain, reduce speed and cargo to maintain stable driving coditions - Weight distribution in the rear rack should be as far forward and as low as possible.
 Carrying a high load raises the center of gravity and creates a less stable operating condition.
 Reduce load weight when cargo is high.
 When handling off-centered loads that cannot be centered, secure the load and operate with extra caution. - All loads must be secured before operation.
-Unsecured loads may shift and create unstable operating conditions, which could result in loss of control of the vehicle.
+Unsecured loads may shift and create unstable operating conditions. which could result in loss of control of the vehicle.
 Always be sure that the rear rack is lowered.

 - When operating with loads extending beyond the rack.
-Stability and maneuverability may be adversely affected, causing the machine to overturn. - Carrying a load on only the front rack or the rear rack may cause an imbalanced condition and increases the possibility of vehicle overturn.
+Stability and maneuverability may be adversely affected, causing the machine to overturn. - Carrying a load on only the front rack or the rear rack may cause an imbalanced condition and increase the possibility of vehicle overturn.
 Balance loads proportionally between the front rack and the rear rack, but do not exceed the stated load capacity. - Use extreme caution when applying brakes with a loaded vehicle.
-Avoid terrain or situations that may require backing down-hill. - Always attach the tow to the hitch point. - The vehicle should never exceed 10 mph (16 km/h) while towing a load on a level surface.
-Vehicle speed should never exceed 5mph (8 km/h) when towing loads in rough terrain, while cornering, or while ascending or descending a hill. - Do not obstruct the headlight when loading the front rack.
+Avoid terrain or situations that may require backing downhill. - Always attach the tow to the hitch point. - The vehicle should never exceed 10 mph (16 km/h) while towing a load on a level surface.
+Vehicle speed should never exceed 5mph (8 km/h) when towing loads in rough terrain, while cornering, or ascending, or descending a hill. - Do not obstruct the headlight when loading the front rack. - Always use low gear when towing or carrying loads.